 Eagles to host Seattle Seahawks in Wild Card playoff game; tickets on sale noon Monday

-PHILADELPHIA - Tickets for the Eagles Wild Card playoff game go on sale Monday, December 30, 2019 30 at 12 p.m.
+PHILADELPHIA - Tickets for the Philadelphia Eagles Wild Card playoff game go on sale Monday, Dec.
+30 at 12 p.m.

-The game will be held at Lincoln Financial Field and will be played either Saturday, January 4 or Sunday, January 5, depending upon what the NFL decides.
-That announcement will be made at a later time.
+The game will be held at Lincoln Financial Field at 4:40 p.m. on Sunday, Jan.
+5.

 The tickets can only be purchased through Ticketmaster.
 There is a four ticket per household limit.
 All tickets are first come, first serve.